-If you want to study circus with physical theatre and develop as a new kind of performer then look no further.
-The Circomedia Academy offers a range of full-time courses delivered in partnership with Weston College and Bath Spa University.
+If you want to study circus with physical theatre and develop as a new kind of performer then look no further than Circomedia.
+Our Circus Academy offers a range of full-time courses delivered in partnership with Weston College and Bath Spa University.
 We are proudly based in the vibrant city of Bristol, famous for its thriving performance industry and links to the wider circus and theatre community.

 The Circomedia Academy offers a choice of full-time accredited courses to suit a variety of ages, abilities and levels of experience.
-Our unique approach to training means that graduates leave Circomedia with the skills and confidence to build successful careers.
+Our unique approach to training means that graduates leave our Circus Academy with the skills and confidence to build successful careers.

 For learners aged 16+ we offer a Level 3 BTEC Extended Diploma in Performing Arts.
-This course is the only two-year Extended Diploma in the UK that allows students to specialise in circus alongside training in movement, physical theatre and devising.
+The course is the only two-year Extended Diploma in the UK that allows students to specialise in circus.
+Alongside circus, students train in movement, physical theatre and devising.
 The course features the same academic rigour as A-levels whilst also focusing on more practical learning.
-BTEC students study four days a week and a full Extended Diploma provides enough UCAS points for university applications.
-The course is delivered in partnership with Weston College.
-It has been rated Outstanding by OFSTED, who ensure the same quality extends to Circomedia and its teaching, management and outcomes.
+BTEC students study four days a week.
+Moreover, the full Extended Diploma provides enough UCAS points for university applications.
+The course is delivered in partnership with Weston College, which is rated Outstanding by OFSTED.
+We ensure the same quality extends to our Circus Academy and its teaching, management and outcomes.

 Circomedia’s undergraduate Degree programme is split into a two-year Foundation Degree and a BA(Hons) top-up year.
 We are one of only two places in the UK to offer circus education at degree level.
-As well as this, we are the only UK-based institution with a rich history of integrating circus with physical theatre and other disciplines.
+In addition, Circomedia is the only UK-based institution with a rich history of integrating circus with physical theatre and other disciplines.
 Both courses are validated by Bath Spa University.

 We deliver a privately funded, unaccredited version of the Degree called the Vocational Course.
 This course is ideal for people who want to develop their skills in contemporary circus and physical theatre but who don’t require the formal qualification.
 An intensive training experience, students have the chance to study a wide range of disciplines and styles.
 This includes circus, dance, theatre, cabaret, and street performance.
 The Vocational Course directly mirrors the Degree and can be studied as a three-month short course (September – December) or for a full year.
-Some Vocational Course students stay with us for just one year while others have done all three years of the BA as a Vocational Student!
+For instance, some Vocational Course students stay with us for just one year.
+While others have done all three years of the BA as a Vocational Student!

 In September 2017 Circomedia launched the world’s first Masters Degree in Directing Circus, in partnership with Bath Spa University.
-The MA has been developed to address a recognised need across the global circus community.
-The course aims to create and support a new kind of performance director – one who is aware of the possibilities and limitations of using circus techniques in an artistic context.
+The MA was developed to address a recognised need across the global circus community.
+The course aims to create and support a new kind of performance director.
+One who is aware of the possibilities and limitations of using circus techniques in an artistic context.